watsona4/scipy2016/SciPy2016TripReport.md

 (Matar Haller, Jaya Narasimhan, and Juan Shishido, University of California, Berkeley)

-> *In this talk, we present an approach for combining natural language
+> In this talk, we present an approach for combining natural language
 > processing with machine learning in order to explore the
 > relationship between free text self-descriptions and demographics in
 > OkCupid profile data.
 We discuss feature representation, clustering
 > and topic modeling approaches, as well as feature selection and
 > modeling strategies.
 We find that we can predict a user's
 > demographic makeup based on their user essays, and we conclude by
-> sharing some unexpected insights into deception.*
+> sharing some unexpected insights into deception.

 -

 ### Scaling Up and Out: Programming GPU Clusters with Numba and Dask \[Data Science\]

 (Stanley Seibert and Siu Kwan Lam, Continuum Analytics)

-> *In this talk, we show how Python, Numba, and Dask can be used for
+> In this talk, we show how Python, Numba, and Dask can be used for
 > GPU programming that easily scales from your workstation to a
 > cluster, and can be controlled entirely from a Jupyter notebook.
 We
 > will describe how the Numba JIT compiler can be used to create and